FreekMencke/FMQ/README.md

 ### Actions

-ToxMQ uses basic MQ concepts with a few extra features.
+FMQ uses basic MQ concepts with a few extra features.
 The available actions are:

 - [AckMany](#ackmany)
 - [Peek](#peek)